AirPods X price, release date, features and rumors

 Apple's next AirPods will be called the AirPods X, according to recent rumors.
-Joining the AirPods family in the near future, AirPods X appear to be a part of Apple's plot to finally replace its Beats by Dre brand with AirPods-branded buds and headphones.
+Joining the AirPods family in the near future, AirPods X might seem like a part of a plan to replace Apple's its Beats by Dre brand with AirPods-branded buds and headphones — though one outlet is disputing that assumption.

 Previously referred to as AirPods Pro Lite, these new headphones will be targeted at the folks who like the AirPods Pro, but want headphones that are more suited for their workouts.